 Add the ice, whole milk, chocolate syrup, and hot chocolate packets to a blender.
 Use a blender that can easily crush ice or make smoothies.
-Crush until smooth.
+Blend until smooth.

 Pour the frozen hot chocolate into each glass.
 Top each glass with a generous amount of whipped cream.
 Sprinkle the chocolate shavings over the top of the whipped cream and serve with a straw.